-Depress the knob while activating the piezo ignition at the same time.
+Depress the knob while activating the propane ignition button at the same time.

 Slowly release the knob.

 You can visually check the flame by opening the small window cover on the burner housing.

 If there is air in the line, this process may need to be repeated until the gas reaches the burner.